Europe promises to reopen for summer tourism in wake of coronavirus

 However, officials are understandably cautious about reopening the country, and it seems unlikely the current border restrictions, which ban non-essential travel to Spain for everyone other than Spanish citizens, residents and frontier workers, will change before the end of the summer season.

-In addition, a 14-day quarantine has now been enforced for all travelers arriving in the country from May 15 to at least May 24, the date Spain's state of emergency is due to end.
 "We have to guarantee, when international tourism opens, that the person who comes to Spain is a safe person," Spanish tourism minister Reyes Maroto recently told local newspaper El Pais.

 "The issue of borders will be accompanied by the evolution of the health crisis," he said.